 You can give your kids surf lessons.
 If you can’t teach them yourself, use an expert!
 The best beaches for children to learn to surf are Tamarindo in Guanacaste and Espadilla Beach in Manuel Antonio.
 Both beaches are safe and sandy and perfect for beginners.

 If your small kids start young, they might well discover a passion for the ocean to last their entire lives.

-If you’re with small children, it’s likely you’re not going to get into any extreme hiking or mountain climbing.
-You won’t want to get too far off the beaten track.
+If you’re with small children, it’s likely you’re not going to get into any extreme hiking or mountain climbing with them.
+It’s better sometimes to not get too far off the beaten track.

 Luckily, here in Costa Rica, you don’t have to.
-So many hotels have their own nature trails on their grounds, places to see sloths and other animals.
+So many hotels have their own nature trails on their grounds, places where you can search for sloths, tropical birds, and other animals.
 A nature walk with the kids is easy and some places have their own naturalist guides, too.

-Lots of kids love insects and spiders as well, so try out a night hike to check out tarantulas.
-Night starts at 6:00 PM here, so we’re not talking late bedtimes or anything!
+Lots of kids love insects and spiders as well, so try out a night hike to check out tarantulas and other nocturnal critters.
+Night starts at 6:00 PM here, so it’s not past anyone’s bedtime, either!

 On the surface, zip lining might seem unsuitable for small kids.
 In fact, many zip line outfits—the more reputable ones who we work with—allow children under 10.

 A reputable zip line company will allow a child over the age of 5 to ride tandem with a guide.
 Kids between 7 and 10 can ride tandem with each other.